ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-10-28-grad-school-apps.md

 I won't delve too much into this, because many guides have been written on how to prepare for interviews.
 Let's just say I had a mix of interview formats during this cycle: a research presentation, a short 15-20 minute informal chat, and a formal interview.
 The last two weeks of January and the early weeks of February were the most intense as it involved a lot of waiting and uncertainty.
-I tried to keep myself busy, focusing on my current research and playing Kingdom Come Deliverance 2.
+I tried to keep myself busy, focusing on work and my current research projects.

 ![](/assets/png/grad-school/sankey.png)